Kathleen Garscadden: Career

 Garscadden acted as a singer, pianist and announcer on her father's amateur radio station.
 This radio station became the basis of the BBC's first Scottish radio station when it was taken over in 1923.
 She was then invited by the first station director to join the BBC as a programme assistant.
-Originally her Children's Hour programme was broadcast only from Glasgow but from 1928 onwards it was broadcast throughout Scotland.
-In 1940, she was appointed as Children's Hour organizer for Scotland and she held that post until her retirement.
-Among the well-known entertainers who received their first opportunities from Garscadden were Gordon Jackson, Fulton Mackay, John Grieve, Molly Weir, Tom Conti, Moira Anderson, Sydney Devine, Stanley Baxter, Jimmy Logan, Rikki Fulton, and Janet Brown.
+Originally her Children's Hour programme was broadcast only from Glasgow but from 1928 onwards, it was broadcast throughout Scotland.
+In 1940, she was appointed as Children's Hour organiser for Scotland and she held that post until her retirement.
+Among the well-known entertainers who received their first opportunities from Garscadden were: Gordon Jackson, Fulton Mackay, John Grieve, Molly Weir, Tom Conti, Moira Anderson, Sydney Devine, Stanley Baxter, Jimmy Logan, Rikki Fulton, and Janet Brown.
 There is photograph of her with Tom H. Gillespie (known as the Zoo Man), James Douglas Home (The Bird Man) and Gilbert D. Fisher (the Hut Man).
 These three experts presented natural history programmes on Scottish Children's Hour, hosted by Garscadden.
 She retired in June 1960 after 37 years' service with the BBC.
-After Kathleen Garscadden retired, she continued to give piano and singing lessons at least into the late nineteen eighties.
+After Kathleen Garscadden retired, she continued to give piano and singing lessons at least into the late-1980s.